What is Advanced Threat Analytics?

-ATA takes information from multiple data-sources from logs and events in your network to learn the behavior of users and other entities in the organization and build a behavioral profile about them.
+ATA takes information from multiple data-sources, such as logs and events in your network, to learn the behavior of users and other entities in the organization, and builds a behavioral profile about them.
 ATA can receive events and logs from:

 - SIEM Integration